PSupranut22214/Restormer_Proj/README.md

 # Evaluation Metrics
+- **PSNR (Peak Signal-to-Noise Ratio)**
+  - Measures the ratio between the maximum possible signal power and the noise power.
+  - Higher PSNR indicates better noise suppression but does not always correlate with human visual perception.

 - **SSIM (Structural Similarity Index)**
-  - Measures the ratio between the maximum possible signal power and the noise power.
-    Higher PSNR indicates better noise suppression but does not always correlate with human visual perception.
-- **PSNR (Peak Signal-to-Noise Ratio)**
   - Evaluates perceptual image quality by comparing luminance, contrast, and structural information.
-SSIM aligns better with human visual perception than PSNR.
+  - SSIM aligns better with human visual perception than PSNR.

-- Both metrics are reported to provide complementary perspectives: PSNR focuses on pixel-wise fidelity, while SSIM emphasizes structural and perceptual similarity.
+Both metrics are reported to provide complementary perspectives: PSNR focuses on pixel-wise fidelity, while SSIM emphasizes structural and perceptual similarity.

 # Evaluate & Result